maurock/Dynamic3DGaussians/README.md

 Please let me know if there is anyway you think the code could be cleaner.

 # Data making
-## Blender: known camera poses and ground truth point cloud
+## Blender: accurate camera poses and ground truth point cloud

-This repository contains two important scripts to extract data from Blender:
+This repository contains two important scripts for data extraction from Blender:
-- `data_making/blender_script.py`: **copy** this to Blender.
-This script extracts information about cameras in the scene + points on the object surface.
+- `data_making/blender_script.py`: **Copy** this to Blender.
+This script gathers details about the cameras in your 3D scene and points on the surface of your object(s).
-- `data_making/blender_to_data.py`: run this after extracting data from Blender to structure your data in the correct format.
+- `data_making/blender_to_data.py`: Run this script post data extraction from Blender to structure your data in the correct format.

-Let's see how these two scripts work in detail.
+Below is an explanation of how these scripts work:
 ### `blender_script.py`
-- First, you need to create a scene in Blender:
+- Start by creating your object-centric scene in Blender:

 <img alt='Blender scene showing a red toaster on a green plane' src="images/blender_scene.png" width="500">

-- Copy the script to the text editor, set the parameters at the top of the script, and run it.
-This script generates N cameras uniformly placed on the surface of an hemisphere built around the object.
-All cameras point towards the object. **Important**: please set your paths to save the extracted data in the same folder, e.g.
+- Paste the script into Blender's text editor, set the parameters at the beginning of the script, and run it.
+This script generates N cameras, uniformly distributed on a hemisphere surrounding the object, with each camera oriented towards the object. **Important**: please ensure that your file paths to save the extracted data are in a unified directory, e.g.
 ```
 output_img_path = 'PROJECT_FOLDER/ims'
 output_poses_path = 'PROJECT_FOLDER/cameras_gt.json'